Abesuden/University-of-North-Florida/compilers/proj3/README.md

                             | term LSQR attribute-commalist RSQR        {
 ```

 > Notice that we replace the tokens `'(', ')', '[', ']'` with the RE name.
-Also, it is good to understand that tokens like `WHERE` are the actual tokens that we passed from the .l file into this .y file via the `%token` assignments we did in [Section One Update]().
+Also, it is good to understand that tokens like `WHERE` are the actual tokens that we passed from the .l file into this .y file via the `%token` assignments we did in [Section One Update](https://github.com/Abesuden/University-of-North-Florida/blob/master/compilers/proj3/README.md#section-one-update).

+`*Yes, SQL is typically all uppercase but that is just a coincidence in this project.*`

 [**T^C**](https://github.com/Abesuden/University-of-North-Florida/tree/master/compilers/proj3#lex-and-yacc-yet-another-compiler-compiler)